geometryzen/davinci-eight/README.md

 5. Assist with GLSL boilerplate.
 6. Assist with long running interactions, resource sharing and context management.
 7. Provide reusable geometry abstractions on top of the core for productivity.
+8. Enable low-level WebGL code to coexist with high-level abstractions.
-8. Provide smart shader program builders for productivity.
+9. Provide smart shader program builders for productivity.
-9. Facilitate use for research programming, education and demonstration.
+10. Facilitate use for research programming, education and demonstration.
-10. Explicit is better than implicit.
+11. Explicit is better than implicit.
+12. Organize WebGL API using Object Orientation.

 Used here: [__https://www.stemcstudio.com__](https://stemcstudio.com)